-Mount Matarem is located at the southern end of Mount Iraya, an active volcano in
+Mount Matarem is located at the southern end of Mount Iraya, an active volcano on

 You may climb the mountain by foot by following several trails, the most established one of which starts at Brgy.
 San Vicente, Ivana.
 It takes about two hours or so to reach the top of the mountain summit, so make sure you have adequate provisions on your way up.
 The trail leading up to the peak starts off with a pasture area that leads up to wide pathways.
-There are evergreen trees and other tall plants, fruit bearing trees, colorful birds, and flowers all around the trail, lending an almost other-worldly feel to your surroundings.
-Bring your best hiking shoes and get ready to take on some steep areas and slippery slopes throughout the trail.
+There are evergreen trees and other tall plants, fruit bearing trees, colorful birds, and flowers all around the trail.
+As you make your way to the top, you will have to cross some steep and slippery areas as well so be sure to wear shoes with a good grip.
 It’s all worth it once you reach the peak, where you’ll find unmatched views of both sides of Batan, Sabtang, Itbayat, and other areas; some say on cloudless days you might even catch a glimpse of Taiwan on the horizon!